 While every situation is different, some carriers recommend having at least half of your loads come from direct arrangements with clients.
 Granted, it may take a while to reach this point, but it’s a goal worth considering as you go about growing your business.

 Another way to find loads to grow your business is to work with a dispatch company.
-This can be especially appealing if you’re an owner-operator with limited time or a smaller operation preferring to spend more time on actually completing loads to further grow your business.
+This can be especially appealing if you’re an owner-operator with limited time or a smaller operation preferring to spend more time on actually completing loads rather than spending time researching and securing loads to grow your business.
 A reputable dispatch company should be able to tailor its services to fit your needs and budget.
-Plus, you won’t have to spend so much time looking through load boards.
+You can also take advantage of our 7% better together factoring dispatch deal.

 You may be surprised at how many connections you can make at trucking industry trade shows or similar events for people working in trucking-related businesses.
 If you have an event that interests you, come prepared with business cards to hand out that include your basic contact info.